Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Flexible Invariance Control with AdaLN

-\textbf{Motivation.} The invariance control aims to preserve the non-target contents in the original image while allowing the text prompt to edit target regions during the editing process.
-Previous methods based on the U-Net mainly utilize the attention map injection~\cite{cao2023masactrl,hertz2022prompt,xu2023inversion} and filtering in the frequency domain~\cite{koo2024flexiedit,brack2023sega} to adapt to various editing types.
-However, their results still struggle to reconcile diverse editing types, especially for the rigid and non-rigid editing types.
+\textbf{Motivation.} The invariance control aims to preserve the non-target contents in the original image while allow the text prompt to flexibly edit target regions.
+Previous methods based on the U-Net mainly utilize the attention map injection~\cite{cao2023masactrl,hertz2022prompt,xu2023inversion} and filtering non-target contents in predicted noise or frequency domain~\cite{koo2024flexiedit,brack2023sega} to adapt to various editing types.
+However, these still struggle to reconcile diverse editing types, especially for rigid and non-rigid editing.
 The reason is that self-attention injections such as KV injection and frequency filtering do not \textit{directly} correspond to the text and are not well aligned with text changes.
 Thus, such invariance preservation may counteract some text-guided changes such as layout, quantity, and large global changes.
+Another corresponding issue is that these mechanisms require tuning hyperparameters for different editing types, which can be sensitive and inefficient.

-Considering that the flow transformer has a broader and more diverse text-to-image generation ability and MM-DiT joins the text and image features in self-attention, the new architecture, and the improved generation ability motivate us to design a unified invariance control mechanism for both rigid and non-rigid editing that better aligned with the text changes and enable more editing types.
+Considering that the flow transformer has a broader and more diverse text-to-image generation ability and MM-DiT joins the text and image features in self-attention, the new architecture, and the improved generation ability motivate us to design a unified invariance control mechanism for both rigid and non-rigid editing that better aligned with the text changes and enable diverse editing types without intricate tuning for each type.